WELHOUS x EMMAVIE INTERVIEW

 I found out they were also discussing a topic i was struggling with, so i decided to make it my thing to do on this already bright and insightful afternoon.
-I was struggling with how to categorize or class new age music with a lot of soul, hip hop and r&b influences.
-It has that old school feel, but it has evolved/merged into something new.
-Some call it ‘Neo Soul’, others ‘Future R&B’, but rather quickly i decided not to hold on to wanting to pigeonhole types of music and just enjoy it!
+Struggling with how to categorize or class new age music with a lot of soul, hip hop and r&b influences, i decided to dig deep.
+It has that old-school feel, but it has evolved/merged into something new.
+Some call it ‘Neo Soul’, others ‘Future R&B’, but rather quickly i decided not to hold on to wanting to pigeonhole types/genres of music and to just to enjoy it!

-About three tracks in i got awarded and rudely awakened!
+About three tracks into the set i got awarded and rudely awakened!

-The song ‘Murder’ by Emmavie, ROMderful and Jarreau Vandal came on and i still vividly remember the nostalgic feeling Emmavie’s voice gave me.
-My normal headbop-rate began to intensify and a smile appeared on my face..
+The song ‘Murder’ by Emmavie, ROMderful and Jarreau Vandal came on and i still vividly remember the nostalgic feeling Emmavie’s voice gave me when i first heard her on the track.
+My normal head bop-rate began to intensify and a smile appeared on my face..

 I knew right away – “This my Jam!”

 In my mind it threw me straight back to my youth and placed me on the backseat of my late niece.
-The niece that really nurtured me into loving R&B. These were the hay days of – R.kelly, Ginuwine, Joe, Erykah Badu, D’angelo and the list goes on & on..
+The niece that really nurtured me into loving Soul and R&B music.
+These were the hay days of – Mary J Blige, Ginuwine, Joe, Erykah Badu, D’angelo and the list goes on & on..

-Right after hearing this track i just had to know where i needed to be to continue this feeling and i surely wanted to know whose voice was transfering this positive energy to me.
+Right after hearing this track i just had to know where i needed to be to continue this feeling and i surely wanted to know whose voice was transferring this positive and nostalgic energy to me.

-Much like the topic i was struggling as her music is also hard to pigeonhole.
-It’s of this time and age, but immersed in old school soul and r&b that transferes these nostalgic vibes as i experienced..
+Much like the topic i was struggling with as her music is also hard to pigeonhole.
+It’s of this time and age, but immersed in old school soul and r&b that transfers these nostalgic vibes as i experienced..